stateful/docs.runme.dev/docs/installation/runmecli.md

 <Infobox type="warning" title="Warning!">

-the displayed version may appear as “0.0.0”.
+The displayed version may appear as “0.0.0”.
 This is an expected behavior and does not affect functionality

 </Infobox>